Benjamin4103/Code-demo/README.md

 ## Project Overview
 This project uses the YOLO model from Ultralytics to detect violent activities in video streams.
 The detected instances are cropped and saved as separate images.
+For full overview you can check the project file "integerated.pdf"

 ## Installation Instructions
 To set up this project locally: